huyle1901/Rag-Multimodal-Memory-Chatbot/README.md

 ### Multimodal Learning
 Processes and analyzes information from varied data types, such as text and images, to improve overall understanding and contextually relevant responses.

-### Flexible Image-to-Text Conversion
-Offers the use of either OpenAI's cutting-edge models or the LLaVA model for image description tasks, supporting various project requirements and enhancing the system's adaptability.

 ## Setup

 1. Clone the repository.